← Back to Field Notes

 It does not attempt to understand the full system or coordinate multi-step changes.
 The result is an experience that feels fast and lightweight, similar to autocomplete but more capable.

-Why the Tool (Sometimes) Matters More Than Model Choice
+Why the Interface (Sometimes) Matters More Than Model Choice

-At a certain point, the tool matters as much as, or more than, the model.
-The tool controls what the model can see and what it can do.
+At a certain point, the interface matters as much as, or more than, the model.
+The interface controls what the model can see and what it can do.

 A powerful model with limited context will feel constrained.
 A less capable model with strong context and clear actions can feel much more effective.